- Kenya’s tourism board on announced a partnership with the short-form video platform TikTok.

 A number of African countries are seeking to overturn those fears by rolling out major educational and investment campaigns to build the confidence of global travelers and once again lock in multi-billion US dollar tourism receipts.

 Kenya Tourism Board said it is keen to ensure MagicalKenya remains top of mind among consumers by showcasing the country’s rich and diverse wildlife offerings.
 Through a collaboration with the International Fund for Animal Welfare, and Conservation International, the four-day campaign beamed from Masai Mara National Park starting Aug.
 25, will also create awareness around biodiversity conservation and wildlife protection.

-Kenya is positioning itself as a luxury travel destination to boost tourism during the pandemic
+Kenya Tourism Board is positioning the country as a luxury travel destination to boost tourist footfall during the pandemic

 Also this week, the east African country said it had begun a marketing strategy to position Kenya as a luxury destination in several key markets when it received 15 guests from the US on a $125,000 per person, 12-day luxury tour to four iconic African destinations.

 Kenya’s Tourism and Wildlife cabinet secretary Najib Balala, who welcomed the tourists on the inaugural Roar Africa and Emirates Executive Private Jet Safari, said a focus on luxury tourism was crucial for a sustained recovery following Covid-19 related setbacks in the travel industry.